Payment method:Cash, Paypal, Credit card

 You may also take this time to simply luxuriate in wine tastings inside the wine tasting room or on the terrace raising a glass to your unforgettable sojourn to this idyllic Tuscan countryside.
 To offer our guests maximum flexibility in case some members of your party are not able to participate in wine tasting, winery fees are NOT included in our tour fee.

-** ADDITIONAL WINERY FEES are 20 Euros Per Person which also includes a tour of the winery.
+** ADDITIONAL WINERY FEES are approximately 25 Euros Per Person which also includes a tour of the winery.
 See BELOW for more information.

 Our guests who enjoyed this Tuscany wine tour from Rome also boked the following:

-Payment for this Tuscany Wine Tour can be made in EUROS directly to your driver on the Date of Tour, or prepaid in advance via PayPal or Credit Card online when you confirm your Tour.
+Payment for this Tour can be made in EUROS directly to your driver on the Date of Tour, or prepaid in advance via PayPal or Credit Card online upon request.
+PayPal processes all online credit card payments for safety and security.
+(See Cancellation policy below)

-** Winery fees are 20 EUROS Per Person payable directly to the Winery.
+** Winery fees are approximately 25 -30 EUROS Per Person payable directly to the Winery.
 We don't include the winery fee in our tour fee in order to offer our guests flexibility in case some members of your party don't wish or are unable to participate in wine tasting.
+Wine tasting fees are subject to change without notice at the discretion of the winery, and prices are NOT guaranteed.

 Advance reservations are required for winery tours and are subject to availability.
 Your winery visit will begin at approximately 3:00 PM and will last approximately 1.5 hours.
 The winery visit time is booked in accordance with the winery's fixed visit schedule and is subject to availability.